oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 ```
 {% endraw %}

 If you look closely, you'll notice this component allows you to edit events for a group.
-This is a good example of how to handle nested objects in Angular.
+This component is an excellent example of how to handle nested objects in Angular.

 Update `group-edit.component.css` to make things look better on all devices: